Exclusive: Venezuela reaches deal with U.N. to buy food, medicine with gold - central bank

 “It’s not my word, it’s not me saying that I am going to buy food, medicine and medical equipment,” Ortega said in an interview in his downtown Caracas office.
 “It’s the United Nations who is saying that.
 They are not going to be involved in anything dark that is not neutral and independent.”

 Any program would still require the Bank of England to release the gold.
-The UNDP did not respond to a request for comment.
 The Bank of England declined to comment.

+In a statement, the UNDP said it was “approached recently to explore mechanisms to use existing resources held by the Central Bank of Venezuela in financial institutions outside the country to fund the ongoing efforts to address the urgent humanitarian, health, and socioeconomic needs arising from the COVID-19 pandemic.”

 Ortega said he was optimistic the legal case in Britain would be resolved in the coming weeks.